elastos/Elastos.Hive.Node/doc/hive-node-backup.md

           }
         }
-comments: "backup_credential need to issue by user did, see it in hive_auth_test.py:issue_backup_auth"
+comments: "backup_credential need to issue by user did, see it in hive_auth_test.py:issue_backup_auth" error code:
+    (UNAUTHORIZED, "auth failed")
+    (UNAUTHORIZED, "internal auth failed message")
+    (BAD_REQUEST, "vault does not exist.")
+    (BAD_REQUEST, "vault have been freeze, can not write") (BAD_REQUEST, "not enough storage space")
+    (BAD_REQUEST, "parameter is not application/json")
+    (BAD_REQUEST, "parameter is null")
+    (BAD_REQUEST, "start node backup error")
+    (INSUFFICIENT_STORAGE, "The backup hive node dose not enough space for backup") (other code: hive interal communicate error )
 ```

 ## Active hive backup data to vault